elisa-tech/wg-aerospace/Aerospace-Uses-Cases.md

 - Test apps send the message in and receives the message out
 - Copilot runs on separate processors (monitors don't impact UUT) - pkt analysis around emulated use case

+Emulation How-To
+- How to approach Windows development of the emulation  + OS build
+  - [CI Readme](https://gitlab.com/elisa-tech/aero-wg-ci/-/blob/main/README.md?ref_type=heads) shows locally running the example CI build.
+- **TODO** Add diagram of the components and where test copilot "hooks in" based on use case notes